sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 ### Updating Agent Prompts

-Since the agents have now been built, we can update the coordinator agent's prompt accordingly.
+Since the agents have now been built, we can update the coordinator agent's prompt to route to them.

-Locate the file `src/app/prompts/coordinator_agent.prompty` and update it as below:
+In your IDE, navigate to the file `src/app/prompts/coordinator_agent.prompty`

+Replace the contents with this text below:

 ```text
 You are a Chat Initiator and Request Router in a bank.